adrianobnu/parvus-html-table/README.md

 # Parvus HTML Table

-Create html tables for Datables with Bootstrap 3.
+Create HTML tables for Datables with Bootstrap 3.

             $table = new \Parvus\HTMLTable();